Eve-ning/sv-tool/manialib/README.md

 - Initiates a MULTIPLE timing point prompt and returns a vector double
 - Input (Int) Number of Inputs
 - Return (VDouble) Offset, (VDouble) Code, (VString) Extension

+##Files

+**Input.cpp & Input.h**

+- These files contain the functions that require input

+**Converter.cpp & Converter.h**

+- These files contain the code to value and value to code functions

+**Compiler.cpp & Compiler.h**

+- These files contain the functions that compile parameters into working .osu format

+**Calibrator.cpp & Calibrator.h**

+- These files is meant to test or calibrate the functions, checking if they are working correctly
+- CALIBRATOR_0 Calibrates non-input functions; CALIBRATOR_I Calibrates input functions

+**DEBUG.h**

+- This file just contains a parameter that can toggle the DEBUG messages on or off

+**main.cpp**

+- Example file that is tuned to calibrate when ran